-The subcontractor laboratory will randomly subsample the benthic macroinvertebrate samples to obtain between 100 and 120 organisms from each site, and identify each (primarily to genus level), resulting in a final count of $100 \pm 20$ identified organisms.
-At least 10 percent of these subsamples will be sent to an independent taxonomic laboratory for re-identification and enumeration of the organisms.
+The benthic laboratory will randomly subsample the benthic macroinvertebrate samples to obtain between 100 and 120 organisms from each site, and identify each (primarily to genus level), resulting in a final count of 100 ± 20 identified organisms.
+At least 10% of these subsamples will be sent to an independent taxonomic laboratory for re-identification and enumeration of the organisms.